Bernard Fisher (scientist): Chairman of NSABP

 For over ten years, Fisher and his research team carried out "a multitude of investigations regarding the biology of tumor metastasis".
 Their findings caused them to question the very theories upon which Halsted's approach had been based, and led them to formulate an alternative hypothesis.
 This was "that breast cancer was a systemic disease in that tumor cells were likely to have been disseminated throughout the body by the time of diagnosis and that more expensive locoregional therapy was unlikely to improve survival".
-In other words, they believed that cancer cells was spread through the blood and lymph systems and that it entered these systems at an earlier stage than had previously been thought.
+In other words, they believed that cancer was spread through the blood and lymph systems and that it entered these systems at an earlier stage than had previously been thought.
 This meant that the best way to fight breast cancer was not to perform an extensive excision of local tissue.
 Instead, a lumpectomy, in which only the tumor itself and a small amount of surrounding tissue are excised, would likely be just as effective and would have the added advantage of not causing disfigurement.

 What Fisher introduced, in short, was an entirely new theory about the spread of breast cancer: while Halsted had posited that it spread by permeating surrounding tissues, Fisher argued that it was spread through the blood and lymph systems.

 By the late 1960s, Fisher's research had established that radical mastectomy was indeed "no more effective than total mastectomy", and that a total mastectomy, in turn, was “no more effective than lumpectomy in treating breast cancer.”
 Fisher consequently urged his fellow breast-cancer surgeons to change their approach to the disease.
 Most of them resisted, however, and continued to perform radical mastectomies, and many accused Fisher and his supporters of placing women's lives at risk by not performing the radical surgery.
 Fisher later described the widespread resistance to his approach by the medical establishment as “extensive and often unpleasant".
 "For 50 years", he later recalled, “surgeons had been trained to do radical surgery.
 They felt that performing the lumpectomy was totally inappropriate".
 Hence, "my peers were my antagonists....It was difficult to get doctors to put doctors into the trials, and, as might have been anticipated, it was even more difficult to persuade women to be randomized to a study in which some of them would undergo mastectomy and others would have their breasts preserved".

 Fisher's arguments received considerable positive attention in the 1970s, however, from many women's rights activists.
 According to women's health activist Cynthia Pearson, the “women's health movement began talking about mastectomy as one of the examples of sexism in medical care in the United States.”
 Fisher's ideas won the movement's support and became a political issue as well as a medical question.